koszullab/3C_tutorial/README.md

 ### Dependencies

-Scripts will run on OS X and other Unix-based systems.
-It basically requires to have Python installed on your machine which is commonly installed on Unix-based systems.
+These scripts will run on Unix-based systems such as Linux or OS X. It basically requires to have Python installed on your machine which is commonly installed on Unix-based systems.
-For windows, you can have a look to https://www.python.org/downloads/windows/.
+For Windows, you may download Python at https://www.python.org/downloads/windows/.
+In order to run the Unix commands below, you will need something like Cygwin, Windows Subsystems for Linux, or manually install the command line tools with a package manager like Scoop.
 Then, a few python modules are necessary for diverses operations on arrays and vizualisation.

 #### Python (>=2.7)
 * Numpy
 * Matplotlib (>=1.0)
 * Scipy
 * Biopython

+These can be readily installed using the supplied ```requirements.txt``` file:

+    pip install -Ur requirements.txt

 #### External programs